ynput/ayon-documentation/website/docs/addon_harmony_artist.md

 - `workfile`
     - Only of type `zip`.

-To load, right-click on the subset you want and choose a representation:
+To load, right-click on the product you want and choose a representation:

 ![Loader](assets/photoshop_loader_load.gif) <!-- gif has to be changed (Harmony needed) -->